-SA Objective SA Theme Proposed indicator Current status Trends Targets Issues and constraints Baseline (information) source SEA Topic cover SEA Topic covered by objective: Water 17.
+SA Objective SA Theme Proposed indicator Current status Trends Targets Issues and constraints Baseline (information) source SEA Topic cover ed by objective: W ater 17.
 Reduce the risk of flooding and the resulting detriment to public wellbeing, the economy and the environment.
 Natural environment Number of planning permissions granted contrary to the advice of the Environment Agency on flood defence grounds.
 2010/11: None 2011/13: Not specified 2013/14: None There is no locally specific data available at present.
 There have been no approvals contrary to EA advice since reporting began in 2004.
 To have no applications permitted contrary to EA advice.
 None identified.
-Herefordshire Council AMR (2010/11) SEA Topic cover ed by objective: Wa ater, air, soil, matei rial assets 18.
+Herefordshire Council AMR (2013/14) SEA Topic cover ed by objective: W ater, air, soil, mate rial assets 18.
 Minimise local and global pollution and protect or enhance environmental resources.
-Natural environment Agricultural land usage by quality .
+Natural environment Agricultural land usage by quality.
 LA to monitor the number of hectares of the best and most versatile agricultural land (grades 3a and higher) lost to development.
-The agricultural land classification around Holme Lacy is all Grade 2 (Very Good) and 3 (Good to Moderate) - Measure the number of hectares of best and most versatile soil lost through development.
+The agricultural land classification around Bridstow is mainly Grade 2 (Very Good) with small patches of Excellent (Grade 1).
+Along the river the land is classed as Grade 3 (Good to Moderate). - Measure the number of hectares of best and most versatile soil lost through development.
 Should be monitored through AMR following the adoption of the Core Strategy, in line with SA recommendations.
-DEFRA 'Magic' website for land classification 2015
+DEFRA 'Magic' website for land classification March 2015

 SA Objective SA Theme Proposed indicator Current status Trends Targets Issues and constraints Baseline (information) source 18.
 Minimise local and global pollution and protect or enhance environmental resources.
 Natural environment Percentage of river length assessed as good or very good chemical quality and ecological quality as required by the Water Framework Directive Latest figures for the county as a whole dates back to 2005 when there was considered to be 84% assessed as good or very good.
 This represents a decrease in the % since 2002 There is no locally specific data available at present.
 Figure steadily improved before going into decline: Herefordshire 1999 85.9%, 2000 89.5%, 2001 92.2%, 2002 91.8% To ensure that rivers meet their conservation objectives and do not fall below the required standard of quality.
 None identified.
-The State of Herefordshire (2007) Water Framework Directive (2000) SEA Topic cover 19.
-Ensure integrated, efficient and balanced land use.
-Built environment Percentage of all new development completed on previously developed land.
+The State of Herefordshire (2007) Water Framework Directive (2000) 19.
+Ensure integrated, efficient and balanced land use. ed by objective: So Built environment Percentage of all new development completed on previously developed land.
 2010/11: 67% 2011-13: 57% 2013-14: 65% There is no locally specific data available at present.
 Completions on PDL had risen to 71% by 2005.
 To increase the number of homes built on PDL in line with the provisions of national planning policy.
 The number of brownfield completions has fallen slightly in recent years, though this is probably the offshoot of tough market conditions.
 Herefordshire Council AMR (2010/11),(2011- 2013) and (2013- 2014)